 - In March, 2022, the PA State System of Higher Education’s Board of Governors voted unanimously to approve the name Commonwealth University of Pennsylvania.
 As Bloomsburg, Lock Haven, and Mansfield, we remain committed to maintaining the strength of our brands as we collectively champion our students and their success.

 - As announced on April 20, 2022, the NCAA has approved the plan to retain the full complement of athletic programs at Bloomsburg, Lock Haven, and Mansfield universities.

 Upholding and advancing our missions well into the future.

 - By leveraging the power of three, students will have increased access to exemplary academic programs and pathways to social mobility.

 - More pathways to move easily from high school dual enrollment through associate’s to bachelor’s, master’s and doctoral programs.

-General education courses will be offered at each campus.
+General education courses will be offered at each campus and online.

 Responding to the diverse needs of 21st century learners with relevant academic programs, proven modalities, and flexibility that supports a diverse learning community.

 - A program array that will prepare students for careers of the future while maintaining efficient time to graduation.